Jack-Edwards/BlazorSodium/README.md

 # BlazorSodium

-BlazorSodium is a simple wrapper for over [libsodium.js](https://github.com/jedisct1/libsodium.js/) to use in Blazor WASM projects.
+BlazorSodium is a simple wrapper over [libsodium.js](https://github.com/jedisct1/libsodium.js/) to use in Blazor WASM projects.

 This is not compatible with Blazor Server.
-Do not ask for Blazor Server support.
-There are other NuGet packages available that should already work fine for Blazor Server.

 ## Setup